opendocsg/opendoc-state-courts-practice-directions-2021/PART-19-PROCEEDINGS-BEFORE-THE-COMMUNITY-COURTS-AND-TRIBUNALS-CLUSTER.md

 >(d) act as the LIP’s agent when dealing with other parties;

->(e) exercise any of the privileges extended to advocates and solicitors under the Legal Profession Act (Cap 161), such as to address the Court, make oral submissions, conduct litigation, examine witnesses, or sign documents on the LIP’s behalf;
+>(e) exercise any of the privileges extended to advocates and solicitors under the Legal Profession Act 1966, such as to address the Court, make oral submissions, conduct litigation, examine witnesses, or sign documents on the LIP's behalf;

 >(f) communicate with the LIP during the proceedings in a manner that would disrupt the proceedings;